fleetdm/fleet/articles/enforce-os-updates.md

 If an end user was on vacation when the deadline passed, the end user is given a grace period (configured) before the host automatically restarts.

 Fleet enforces OS updates for quality and feature updates.
 Read more about the types of Windows OS updates in the Microsoft documentation [here](https://learn.microsoft.com/en-us/windows/deployment/update/get-started-updates-channels-tools#types-of-updates).

-### iOS and iPadOS

-When a minimum version is enforced, end users will see a notification in their Notification Center after the deadline.
-They can’t use their iPhone or iPad until the OS update is installed.

 <meta name="category" value="guides">
 <meta name="authorGitHubUsername" value="noahtalerman">